the-t-in-rtf/fluid-json-schema/docs/parser.md

 * Returns: `Object` The "evolved" error with an updated message based on the `errors` definitions (if there are any).

 This function used by the validator to transform the full set of raw validation results using `fluid.transform`.
 It tries to look up the v5 draft proposal `errors` definition for a given `error`.
+A copy of the original `error` is returned, with an updated `error.message` if a custom error definition was found.

-It starts by looking for the relevant error definition in the document, i.e. at `#/errors`.
+The parser starts by looking for the relevant error definition in the document, i.e. at `#/errors`.
 If that fails, look for a relevant definition at the field.
 This involves navigating from the failing rule to the relevant `errors` block.
 There are two variations:

 1. All required data has been entered but a field is invalid.
 In those cases, `schemaPath` is something like `#/properties/password/allOf/1/pattern` and the relevant `errors` block is something like